-MABS staff will also have an important role in referral of clients to Personal Insolvency Practitioners and in liaising in relation to those clients.
+These are not simple assessments and they will bring money advice staff into new territory in some cases.
+MABS staff will have an important role in referral of clients to Personal Insolvency Practitioners and in liaising in relation to those clients.
 It is imperative that these functions are carried out without a consequent reduction in existing MABS services.
 The work of assisting people who are over-indebted and need to renegotiate payments but who are not fundamentally insolvent must continue.
 It is therefore only logical that MABS will require additional resources to meet these challenges.
+Sufficient additional resources must be available to MABS to ensure that existing crucial money advice and budgeting services continue and that MABS staff can also take on this additional role.